jlmelville/mize/scripts/README.md

 - `stats`
 - `datasets`

-When running from a source checkout, install `pkgload` so the script benchmarks the local source tree:
+When running from a source checkout, install `pkgload` so the script loads the local source tree.
+This is preferred for the current-public direction artifact, which retrieves the loaded package's internal `newton_direction()`
+implementation:

 ```sh
 Rscript -e 'install.packages("pkgload")'